![]() |

 Coconut Deliveries in Nakhon Sri Thammarat |

-Jim and I arrive at our new city’s edge and get busy figuring out what type of transportation we need to get to a decent hotel in the city of Nakhon Si Thammarat, a prominent city in the ancient kingdom of Tambralinga.
-The city was a part of the Srivijaya empire till the early 13th century.
-Lots of history to explore and a city filled with friendly smiling Thai's!
+Jim and I arrive at the outskirts of our new city and begin figuring out what type of transportation we need to reach a decent hotel in Nakhon Si Thammarat.
+This city is significant in the history of the ancient kingdom of Tambralinga and was part of the Srivijaya Empire until the early 13th century.

 ![]() |